csci-1301/csci-1301.github.io/labs/While/readme.md

 ## Problem 6

 Ask user to enter integers.
 Keep track of the smallest value user enters.
 After user indicates they are done, display the smallest value user entered.
-If user did not enter any integers display `You did not enter anything.`
+If user did not enter any integers display "You did not enter anything."

 # Infinite Loops

 All of the following are examples of infinite loops.
 Can you spot the problem?
 How would you change the code to fix it?